 Job satisfaction online survey.
-The job satisfaction online survey designed for this study was adapted from the Teacher Follow-Up Survey: Questionnaire for Former Teachers, 2012 - 2013 School Year (TFS) administered by NCES (2013).
+The job satisfaction online survey designed for this study was adapted from the Teacher Follow-Up Survey (TFS) administered by the National Center of Educational Statistics (NCES, 2013).
 In order to assess job satisfaction, the following areas were presented to participants in a four point Likert scale survey online addressing areas which included student discipline, administrative support, decision-making participation, job stress, colleague-to-colleague relations, gender, family support systems, overall job satisfaction, as well as demographic and employment information.
 The online survey link was shared in the initial recruitment email to all CPS educators of color.
 This data was then synthesized and compared to some of the semi-structured interviews.